Please Note: This is an online class

 - Basic aims of parking management: support public goals, use existing parking more efficiently, and reduce negative impacts of unmanaged parking

-- The model of parking management: reduce parking demand per unit of activity and increase space use efficiency
+- The model of parking management: reduce parking demand per unit of activity and increase space use efficiency while recognizing social justice issues

-- Strategic planning process for parking management
+- Strategic planning process for parking management in a resiliency framework

 - Developing parking management strategies that match local context: big city, small downtown, business park, shopping center, and residential neighborhood

-- The future of parking: trends that will affect parking supply and management
+- The future of parking: trends that will affect parking supply and management including the post-COVID-19 era and new technology

 What You Will LearnStudents will learn how to develop and implement a parking management plan that matches the local context with best-practice examples from California and beyond.
 Such a parking management plan supports local sustainability, economic development, and livability goals.